-- 1. Short of a two-county disaster area being declared, the college as a whole rarely closes because of weather.
+- Short of a two-county disaster area being declared, the college as a whole rarely closes because of weather.
 If such a disaster occurs, the decision to close will be made by the College President. - 2.
-In the event of a very severe weather situation, an individual campus or center might be closed for a period of time.
-If such a situation occurs, a decision to close a center or campus will be made by the Vice President for Learning and Student Services (VPLSS).
-If the VPLSS is not available, the Vice President of Administrative Services will make the decision. - 3.
-In the event of severe weather conditions, classes may be cancelled for a period of time at a specific center or campus.
-Any decision to cancel classes at a specific location will be made by the Vice President for Learning and Student Services.
-If the VPLSS is not available, the Vice President of Administrative Services will make the decision. - 4.
-As a general rule, classes will not be cancelled, so faculty and students need to exercise judgment regarding travel to campuses and centers for classes in severe weather conditions. - 5.
+In the event of a very severe weather or other emergency situation, an individual campus or center might be closed for a period of time.
+If such a situation occurs, a decision to close a campus or center while classes are in session will be made by the Vice President for Learning and Student Services (VPLSS).
+If the VPLSS is not available, or if classes are not in session, the Vice President for Administrative Services will make the decision.

+- As a general rule, classes will not be canceled, so faculty and students need to exercise judgment regarding travel to campuses and centers for classes in severe weather conditions. - 4.
 If a class is missed because of weather conditions, it needs to be made up.
 If a faculty member is unable to teach a class, he or she must call the appropriate academic dean/director and the campus/center office as soon as possible to let them know.
-If possible, the campus office will notify students of the faculty member's class cancellation to forestall an unnecessary trip to the campus/center by the students.
+If possible, the campus/center office will notify students of the faculty member's class cancellation to forestall an unnecessary trip to the campus/center by the students.